-6.3.2 Database openerp_ch01
+5.3.2 Database openerp_ch01

 Wait for the message showing that the database has been successfully created, along with the user accounts and passwords (admin/XXXX and demo/demo).
-Now that you have created this database you can extend it without having to know the super-administrator password.
+Now you've created this seed database you can extend it without having to know the super-administrator password.